“Schizophrenic” Meaning: Understanding Schizophrenia

 Myth: Having schizophrenia means having a “split personality”

 This is perhaps one of the most persistent myths about schizophrenia.
-In a 2019 survey of university students on their beliefs about the disorder, nearly half the respondents believed it caused people to develop multiple personalities.
-It may be true that certain schizophrenia symptoms, like changes in emotions and social habits, may seem to affect people’s personalities.
+In a 2019 survey of university students on their beliefs about the disorder, nearly half the respondents believed schizophrenia caused people to develop multiple personalities.
+Certain schizophrenia symptoms, like changes in emotions and social habits, may seem to affect people’s personalities.
 However, the disorder doesn’t actually cause someone to develop multiple identities.
 (This is typically a symptom of a separate mental illness called dissociative identity disorder or DID.)

 There tends to be a common belief that people with schizophrenia are violent, explosive, or dangerous.
-It can be true that people experiencing psychotic symptoms may act in unpredictable ways.
-However, according to the National Institutes of Health, most people with schizophrenia aren’t violent.
+People experiencing psychotic symptoms may sometimes act in unpredictable ways.
+However, according to the National Institutes of Mental Health, most people with schizophrenia aren’t violent.
 In fact, those with schizophrenia may be more likely to experience violence themselves than to be violent toward others.

 Genetics likely play a role in a person’s likelihood of developing schizophrenia.
 However, it’s generally not a simple matter of whether you have a relative with the condition.
 Even if you have an identical twin with schizophrenia, studies have found that the risk of developing it yourself is still only around 50%.
 Multiple other risk factors may make a person vulnerable to the disorder, including the following: